 George Stephenson is one of Chesterfield’s most famous residents.
 During the building of the North Midland Railway from Derby to Leeds, coal seams were found while cutting the tunnel at Clay Cross.
 Stephenson founded the Clay Cross Colliery Company in 1837 as a result.
 This transformed the small village, trebling its population by 1840.

 Men, women and children worked underground in the coal mines in the early nineteenth century.
 Children could be as young as 5 years old.
 In 1842 females and boys under 10 years old were no longer allowed to work down the pit.
 This led to hardship in many families as it led to loss of wages.

 A pit pony coming to the surface for retirement at Parkhouse Colliery in 1882.

 Horses replaced women in transporting the coal underground.
 They were an expensive addition to the workforce as they needed feeding and the underground roadways needed to be made bigger to allow the horses to travel.
 They spent their lives underground but were generally well treated.

-By the end of the 19th century, the larger collieries were a complex of structures: engines for winding and pumping, ventilation fans and screening areas for coal.
+By the end of the nineteenth century, the larger collieries were a complex of structures: engines for winding and pumping, ventilation fans and screening areas for coal.
 The pit head winding gear, initially with frames built in timber and later iron and steel, became the iconic symbol of mining in the landscape.

-Whittington Colliery reciept.
+Whittington Colliery receipt.

 There were many collieries in Chesterfield in the Victorian period.
 They were mostly on a small scale but mines at Newbold, Ashgate, Boythorpe, Brampton and Whittington helped to provide vital fuel for the local industries such as the potteries.